 You can also ask a responsible, outgoing student to serve as a Student Travel Ambassador.
 Those students can spread the word among their peers.

-Try to bring as many travelers and parents to your parent meeting as possible.
+Try to bring as many travellers and parents to your parent meeting as possible.
 Some strategies include:

-Speaking directly to travelers that you think might be interested in going on tour
+Speaking directly to travellers that you think might be interested in going on tour

 Making presentations to your class and other classes and groups in your community

 Passing out flyers and itineraries for students to bring home